Garcila/blog/posts/question_mark.md

 ## Examples

-Lets used the ?? operator in different scenarios
+Lets use the ?? operator in different scenarios

 1. In this example the result of the console log is **'Pepito'** as the variable has been declared, but at the moment it is **undefined**.